wrbl606/pr-agent/docs/docs/usage-guide/automations_and_usage.md

 ### BitBucket App
 Similar to GitHub app, when running Qodo Merge from BitBucket App, the default [configuration file](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/configuration.toml) will be initially loaded.

-By uploading a local `.pr_agent.toml` file to the root of the repo's main branch, you can edit and customize any configuration parameter.
+By uploading a local `.pr_agent.toml` file to the root of the repo's default branch, you can edit and customize any configuration parameter.
 Note that you need to upload `.pr_agent.toml` prior to creating a PR, in order for the configuration to take effect.

 For example, if your local `.pr_agent.toml` file contains:
 ```toml